 1. It is a scent, made of a mixture of essential oils and aroma compounds, fixatives, and solvents that you wear on your body to give it a pleasant smell.

 2. It is a scent that is added to beauty products to neutralize the odour of the chemicals used in it and give it a nice smell, so that it will be more appealing to customers.

 Benefits of fragrances

-Fragrance is one of the main cause of allergic reactions and irritations, especially in people with sensitive skin.
-Most chemicals used for the fragrance are made from synthetic chemicals (primarily petrolatum).
-But fragrances with natural ingredients can also cause the same reactions.
-And because fragrances are composed of many different chemicals, it isn’t easy to identify which one (or combination of a few) causes the problem.
+Fragrance is one of the main causes of allergic reactions and irritations, especially in people with sensitive skin.
+Fragrances are composed of many different substances, both natural and synthetic (both types can irritate your skin) so it isn’t easy to identify which one (or combination of a few) causes the problem.
 Fragrances can enter the body through inhalation, ingestion or absorption.
 Fragrances can trigger the following reactions: